What is PRINCE2®?

 However, experience is not an eligibility requirement, and many who are completely new to project management have had success achieving PRINCE2® certifications.

-If you’re ready to go, you can reserve your place on our next Foundation and Practitioner course at the top of this page.
+If you’re ready to go, you can reserve your place on an upcoming Foundation and Practitioner course by clicking "Reserve" on any of the dates below.

 We’re also available by phone at Freephone 1800 910 810 (Monday - Thursday, 9.00 - 5.30 and Friday 9.00 - 5.00).